Doubly robust identification of treatment effects from multiple environments: Experiments

 The IHDP dataset contains covariates from $n=748$ low-birth-weight, premature infants enrolled in a home visitation program designed to improve their cognitive scores \citep{hill2011bayesian}.
 Instead of using the commonly adopted synthetic functions from \citet{dorie2016npci}, we simulate a non-linear version of the outcome and treatment mechanisms inspired by \citet{kang2007demystifying}.
 Specifically, we retain the $6$ continuous covariates (out of $25$ total covariates) from the original dataset and simulate the outcome $Y$ and treatment $T$ by randomly sampling complex functional forms, such as exponentials and polynomials.
 In addition, we introduce a 2-dimensional synthetic collider, $\Xbad$, as a linear function of $T$ and $Y$.
 We generate environments using Gaussian mean shifts in both pre-and post-treatment features, as well as in \emph{either} $Y$ or $T$ or neither of them, and set the number of environments to $|\env|=5$.
 Finally, at inference time we do not observe one of the parents of the node among $Y,T$ that is not invariant.
 See~\Cref{app:ihdp} for the experimental details.

 Figure \ref{fig:semi_synth} depicts the MAE of all the methods when different invariance assumptions hold.
 Similar to the synthetic experiments in \Cref{sec:synthetic-experiments,sec:dag}, \(\ateirm\) exhibits higher MAE when \(Y\) is not invariant across environments, and \(\ateall\), adjusting for all features, generally results in poor performance.
 Interestingly, \(\atenull\) performs competitively since the confounders have a limited impact on the outcome and treatment assignment in this dataset.
-Additional experiments where the post-treatment feature is either a descendant of the outcome, independent noise, or where neither \(T\) nor \(Y\) remains invariant are provided in \Cref{apx:violinv}.
+Additional experiments where the post-treatment feature is either a descendant of the outcome or independent noise are provided in \Cref{app:additional_semi}, and the case where neither \(T\) nor \(Y\) remains invariant is provided in \Cref{apx:violinv}.
 Moreover, we present experiments including mediators between the treatment and the outcome in \Cref{app:mediators}.